-To make your containers last longer, avoid using the microwave to heat up your food in the container.
+To make your containers last longer, avoid needing the microwave to heat up your food in the container.
 Instead, use a paper towel or a plate.
 This ensures that the stains on the container do not get set with the heat from the microwave.

 Another thing you can do to avoid staining your plastic containers with bright red or yellow foods, spray the container with cooking spray before you place your food inside.
-The oil helps coat the plastic and then prevent the colors to transfer to the container.
+The oil helps coat the plastic and then prevents the colors to transfer to the container.

 If you are going to use the dishwasher to wash your plastic dishes, use the top rack of the dishwasher.
 Many dishwasher heating elements are on the bottom which means that plastic containers on the bottom rack can melt easier.

 Sometimes you cannot save your plastic container, even with all the cleaning tips I have provided.
 Plastic containers do have a short life cycle and will need to be replaced often.
 This is why you can often find these plastic container sets for such a cheap price at the grocery store.
 If your container is beyond repair, then you can toss them, or recycle them.
 If your container is simply stained and no longer good enough to hold food, try to repurpose it for household screws, batteries, kids’ art supplies, and other items around the home.

 To avoid having to purchase plastic containers so often, you can use mason jars or glass containers instead.
 Glass containers last forever and they don’t stain very often.
 They also do not get damaged in the dishwasher on the top or bottom rack.
 Glass containers do not absorb odors and colors, and they are also quite difficult to break, even when heated or cooled constantly.

 I love to use your glass Pyrex glass containers for meal prepping for the like and when I’m cooking with many ingredients too.